ivfreire/IRsensor/README.md

-# IRsensor
-Using an infra-red sensor to capture data about the atmosphere
+# Infra-red sensor using Arduino